 Returned Checks – Pursuant to Civil Code Section 1719, the District will assess a service charge for any check passed on insufficient funds.

+Prohibited Fees

+The District shall not charge any fees prohibited by the California Community College Chancellor’s Office (CCCCO) Student Fee Handbook.

 Waiver of Fees

 The District may waive enrollment fees which were not collected in a previous session where the enrollment fees were not collected as a result of the District’s error in awarding a California College Promise Grant (formerly known as Board of Governors Fee Waiver) to an ineligible student and not through the fault of the student, and to collect the enrollment fee would cause the student undue hardship.